opensourcery/Aurora/README.md

 It should be noted that this code is never used directly within a build.
 Rather this codebase is the source for the gem that used to spin up the subtheme.

 ## Development Workflow
+To be clear, this is the development workflow for **maintaining the gem source**, if you just want to use the extension to spin up a subtheme, head over to the [gem repo](https://github.com/opensourcery/os-ace_gem).

-First, be sure you have the libraries for Sass+Compass ([install help](http://snugug.com/musings/installing-sass-and-compass-across-all-platform)):
+To get started, be sure you have the libraries for Sass+Compass ([install help](http://snugug.com/musings/installing-sass-and-compass-across-all-platform)):

 * `ruby`, `rubygems`, and `compass`

-### Development Workflow
 The workflow is fairly straightforward:

 1. Make changes.